PallaviZoting/calculator-behavior/Subtraction.md

  And I press "minus"
  And I type in "negative number"
  And I press "equals"
- Then I second number is added to first negative number and I see the "subtracted number" as the result with appropriate sign
+ Then add second number to first negative number and I see the "subtracted number" as the result with appropriate sign

 Scenario: Subtraction of fractions